-\paragraph{Optimal posterior} The bound in \eqref{eq:client_level_guarantee} holds for all $Q_i$ and thus can be minimized w.r.t $Q_i$ to obtain the tightest upper bound on the true risk.
-Since $\epsilon_i$ only reflects through the term $I$ in \eqref{eq:client_level_guarantee}, the optimal posterior is the same as the minimizer of the bound with a data-free prior derived in \citet{Catoni}. \begin{corollary}[\citep{Catoni}] Given a prior, $P$, obtained through an $\epsilon_i$-DP algorithm and observations, $\S_i\cup\Tilde{\S}_i$, the \textit{optimal posterior} minimizing the right-hand side of~\eqref{eq:client_level_guarantee} is a \textit{Gibbs} distribution:
+\paragraph{Optimal posterior.} The bound in \eqref{eq:client_level_guarantee} holds for all $Q_i$ and thus can be minimized w.r.t $Q_i$ to obtain the tightest upper bound.
+Since $\epsilon_i$ only reflects through the term $I$ in \eqref{eq:client_level_guarantee}, the optimal posterior is the same as the minimizer of the bound with a data-free prior derived in \citet{Catoni}. \begin{corollary}[\citep{Catoni}] Given a prior, $P$, obtained through an $\epsilon_i$-DP algorithm and observations, $\S_i\cup\Tilde{\S}_i$, the \textit{optimal posterior} minimizing the right-hand side of~\eqref{eq:client_level_guarantee} is the \textit{Gibbs} distribution: